 Challenge 5: High Installation Requirements

-Installing steel roof trusses requires precision, and any misalignment can jeopardize the structure’s integrity.
-These trusses are often heavy and complex, demanding skilled workers to install them properly.
+Installing steel roof trusses requires precision and experience.
+Any misalignment during assembly can compromise structural integrity or create load imbalances.
+Large trusses are also heavy and complex, demanding skilled workers and reliable lifting equipment.

 Challenge 6: Fire Resistance Concerns